-Name of Investor(s): Investment Amount (min. \$100): \$ Interest Election (select one): Payment by check payable to the order of Pay interest semiannually "Wesleyan Impact Partners" and sent to: Compound interest semiannually 11709 Boulder Ln., Ste.
-220 Austin, TX 78726 Payment by wire transfer (the Issuer will send instructions upon receipt of Application) Type of Certificate Purchased: See Interest Rate Sheet or contact us for current interest rates.
-Flexible Investment Certificate One-Year Term Certificate Two-Year Term Certificate Three-Year Term Certificate Five-Year Term Certificate IRA Investment Certificate Note: Investors who wish to purchase a Certificate through a self-directed Individual Retirement Account (IRA) may also be required to fill out additional documentation in connection with such investment.
-The Issuer is not affiliated with any IRA custodian.
-For more information, please call the Issuer at 1-800-862-8633 1.
-TYPE OF OWNERSHIP: (choose one) ☐ Individual (JWROS) ☐ Nonprofit corporation ☐ Tenants in Common ☐ Trust Custodian Note: JWROS - Joint with Right of Survivorship For revocable trusts, the granter or maker of the trust should complete this Application as an individual.
-For an account being opened on behalf of a minor, mark "Custodian." indicate both the custodian and minor's names at the top, complete Section 2 for the custodian and Section 2a for the minor.
-Preferred Mailing Address (if different): Address in Principal State of Residence: Telephone: Email:

-SSN or Taxpayer ID:

-Date of Birth:

-Wesleyan / Episcopal Organization with which the Applicant is affiliated: (optional)
+Name o of Investor(s): Investment Amount (min. \$100): \$ Intere est Election (select one): Payment by check payable to the order of "Wesleyan Impact Partners" and sent to: Pay interest semiannually Compound interest semiannually 11709 Boulder Ln., Ste.
+220 Austin, TX 78726 Payment by wire transfer (the Issuer w instructions upon receipt of Application) ill send of Certificate Purchased: See Interest Rate Sheet or contac ct us for current interest rates.
+H Flexible Investment Certificate One-Year Term Certificate Two-Year Term Certificate Three-Year Term Certificate H Five-Year Term Certificate IRA Investment Certificate restors who wish to purchase a Certificate through a self-direct tation in connection with such investment.
+The Issuer is not a 8633.
+1. TYPE E OF OWNERSHIP: (choose one) ☐ Inc dividual (JWROS) ☐ Tenants in Comm on 🗌 Trust 🗎 Custodian For revoc VROS - Joint with Right of Survivorship cable trusts, the grantor or maker of the trust should complete t stodian," indicate both the custodian and minor's names at the Addre ess in Principal State of Residence: Preferred Mai ling Address (if different): Telepl hone: Email: SSN o or Taxpayer ID: Date of Birth: an / Episcopal Organization with which the Ap • • • Name: City: State:

-Name:

-City:

-State:

 2a.
-Co-Owner Information: (if applicable) Please attach a separate sheet for additional co-owners.

-Address in Principal State of Residence: Pr Preferred Mailing Address (if diffe Preferred Mailing Address (if different): Telephone: Email: SSN or Taxpayer ID: Date of Birth: Relationship to Owner: a Custodian for Co-Owner.
-Interest will be e reported to the Internal 2b.
-Information for Trusts: (if ap oplicable) and date of the trust, name a e written trust agreement or certificate of ee, and the taxpayer identification number.
-Total Assets: (choose one) <\$1 million \$1 million llion to \$5 million S million to \$10 million □ >\$10 million.
-Use Address in Principal Sta Use Preferred Mailing Addre Electronic payment as follow Bank Name: Routing No.: Account No.: Account Type: Note: You must complete the Electronic F ess (above) /s: e) above for accrued interest to be paid to you semi-an inually.
-4. BENEFICIARY DESIGNATION Upon my death, I designate that r ny ownership interest ir the Certificate shall be transferred to the following: The Issuer The following in dividual or organization: Address: City/State/ZIP: Please attach and sign a separate sheet to desig nate more than one beneficiary.
+Co-Owner Information: (if application) ble) Please attach n a separate sheet for additional co-owners • Address in Principal State of Reside ence: Preferred Mailing Address (if different): Telephone: Email: SSN or Taxpayer ID: Date of Birth: Relationship to Owner: Co-Owner is a minor, and primary Concerning the minor's SSI a Custodian for Co-Owner.
+Interest will be reported to the Internal 2b.
+Information for Trusts: (if applical ble) ne written trust agreement or certificate of tee, and the taxpayer identification number. ☐ <\$1 million ☐ \$1 million to o \$5 million ☐ \$5 million to \$10 million ☐ >\$10 million.
+Use Address in Principal State of Use Preferred Mailing Address (at Electronic payment as follows: Bank Name: Routing No.: Account No.: Account Type: Residence (above bove) account where we should direct interest and above for accrued interest to be paid to you semi-an 4.
+BENEFICIARY DESIGNATION (OP TIONAL): Upon my death, I designate that my ow nership interest ir n the Certificate shall be transferred to the following: ☐ The Issuer ☐ The following in dividual or organization: Address: City/State/ZIP:

+Please attach and sign a separate sheet to designate more than one beneficiary.